I’ve long been waiting to visit Japan. But I kept holding myself back. Why?

 4. A view Tokyo from the Tokyo Metropolitan Government Building

 Forget paying to see a view of the city from Tokyo Tower!
 There are other alternative spots for a good city view.The Tokyo Metropolitan Government Building, spans 243 meters high and offers sprawling views of Tokyo for FREE.
+Read more of best things to do in Shinjuku.

 Location: JR Shinjuku Station west exit requires a 10-15 minute walk to the building and note, Shinjuku Station is big and crowded.